-Your surviving spouse may have legal rights to disinherit your children if you don’t provide otherwise in your estate plan.
+Your surviving spouse may have legal rights to disinherit your children unless you provide otherwise in your estate plan.
 In fact, because wills can be changed at any time, children from prior marriages may risk being disinherited even if you and your spouse initially agree to provide for each other’s children.
-Options range from simply trusting your spouse to be fair to your children, to providing for your children with life insurance, entering into a contract to make a will or establishing a QTIP trust that gives your spouse a lifetime income but preserves principal for your children.
+Options range from simply trusting your spouse to be fair to your children, to providing for your children with life insurance, entering into a contract to make a will, or leaving a QTIP or other kind of trust to provide for your surviving spouse and guaranty an inheritance for your children.
 Read More

 How can I use SNTs (supplemental needs trusts or special needs trusts) to protect government benefits for my disabled child?

 FriedmanLaw frequently prepares SNTs (supplemental needs trusts and special needs trusts), which allow a parent, grandparent, or sibling to set aside his/her funds or litigation awards for a disabled person without jeopardizing government disability benefits.
 Read More

 What are my responsibilities if I’m appointed as a Trustee or Guardian?